 Ensure you have at least 0.02 ETH in your wallet for transaction fees.
 If not, please purchase some through exchanges and withdraw them to your imToken ETH wallet.

-Note: When withdrawing assets, please select "Ethereum Network" as your withdrawal network.
+Note: When withdrawing tokens, please select "Ethereum Network" as your withdrawal network.

 1. Open your imToken ETH wallet, and switch to the browser page.